isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-do-bed-bug-bombs-work.markdown

 *NB: The total of all these canisters should not be more than the room's volume being served. *
 4. Boosting air circulation.
 Insufficient air circulation within the bed bugs infested room cause incomplete penetration of the bed bug killing gas to such place as beneath the bed, shelves/drawers, under the table, couches or carpets.
 You can boost room air circulation using a fan or air conditioner.
-*Remember to power these devices from outside to prevent any spark.Â *
+*Remember to power these devices from outside to prevent any spark. *
 Related:
 [Best Bed Bug Traps](https://pestpolicy.com/best-bed-bug-traps/)
 ## **Can Bed Bug Bomb Cause Sickness to Humans & Pets?**